sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

      - Description
    * - Add Columns
      - It adds new columns to the dataset with Current Date, Current Time, String Constant and Integer Column values.
+   * - Add Column Advanced
+     - It adds multiple columns to the dataset in single go using Current Date, Current Time, String Constant and Integer Column values.
    * - Case When
      - It evaluates expressions and derives column values based on condition met.
    * - Case When Advance